NCAR/climate-primer-water/doc/ch6_downscaling.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The PGW approach involves modifying historical weather data with future climate change signals derived from global climate models (GCMs) to simulate specific weather events to represent future climate conditions.
+The PGW approach involves modifying historical weather data with future climate-change signals derived from global climate models (GCMs) to simulate specific weather events to represent future climate conditions.
-This method allows researchers to isolate the effects of climate change on weather events by comparing the outcomes of the modified (pseudo-warmed) simulations against the original historical data with a shorter simulation time period.
-However, this method does not permit the model to project changes in the frequency of large scale weather patterns such as atmospheric rivers or tropical cyclones.
-The PGW approach can be considered a type of “narrative, what-if, or storyline” approach, where the climate of the past is assumed to repeat in the future, but the meteorological fields are perturbed to reflect a, for example, ‘warmer and moisture environment’ (Rhoades et al. 2023).
-Some recent tools that can be used to develop PGW datasets are available, such as those from `Brogli et al. (2023) <https://github.com/Potopoles/PGW4ERA5>`_.
+This method allows researchers to isolate the influence of climate change on weather events by comparing the outcomes of the modified (pseudo-warmed) simulations against the original historical data with a shorter simulation time period.
+However, this method does not permit the model to project changes in the frequency of large-scale weather patterns such as atmospheric rivers or tropical cyclones.
+The PGW approach can be considered a type of “narrative, what-if, or storyline” approach, where the climate of the past is assumed to repeat in the future, but the meteorological fields are perturbed to reflect, for example, a "warmer and moister environment" (Rhoades et al. 2023).
+Some recently innovated tools that can be used to develop PGW datasets are available, such as those from `Brogli et al. (2023) <https://github.com/Potopoles/PGW4ERA5>`_.

 An example of a PGW dataset, which has been developed as a collaboration